cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 *POSSIBLE MODIFICATIONS:*
 - do another layer of abstraction by seperating the recieve and send and utilities functionality into seperate objects if time permits this week

+- with changes to brachioplexus prolly get review from riley on performance / threads with the new window